Mohamed-Samehh/UNO/README.md

 - **Frontend**: Vanilla JavaScript with modern CSS
 - **Game Logic**: Complete UNO rule implementation
 - **Session Management**: Room-based multiplayer system

-## 🤝 Contributing

-Feel free to fork this project and submit pull requests for improvements!

-## 📝 License

-MIT License - feel free to use this for your own projects!

 ---